 Vigilance Problems

-- Driving in the oncoming lane or going the wrong way on a one way
+- Driving in the oncoming lane or going the wrong way on a one-way road

-- Slow to respond to traffic signals (sitting at a green light)
+- Responding slowly to traffic signals (sitting at a green light)

 - Stopping in the lane for no apparent reason

-- Failure to use a turn signal, or using it in a way that does not match actual turns/lane changes
+- Failing to use a turn signal or using it in a way that does not match actual turns or lane changes

 Judgment Problems